The Candle in the Wind: Plot

 Though Arthur is unwilling to kill his wife, he is obliged to obey his own laws and prepares for her execution.
 Mordred faces scorn and anger from his half-brothers, who are furious with him for turning in the Queen and accuse him of being a coward for running away from his fight with Lancelot.
 Arthur later explains to them that Mordred survived because Lancelot was unwilling to kill Arthur's son.

 When Mordred learns that Lancelot will return to prevent Guinevere's execution he demands that Arthur put more guards in the town.
 While Gawaine refuses to take part in the events, Gareth and Gaheris are stationed as additional guards.
 Just as Guinevere is about to be burned, Lancelot rides in and rescues her.
 Much to Gawaine's horror, it is discovered that in his haste to reach the Queen, Lancelot has killed Gareth and Gaheris before he could recognize them.

 Guinevere and Lancelot flee to France, and request forgiveness from the Pope.
 It is granted and Guinevere is permitted to return to Camelot.
 Lancelot remains in France, where Arthur is forced to fight him for honour.
 After spending several mornings taunting Lancelot as a traitor and a coward, Gawaine receives a blow to the head that gravely injures him.

 In Camelot, Mordred is left to rule in Arthur's stead.
 He corners Guinevere, and tells her that he intends to overthrow Arthur and take her as his wife, as revenge for Arthur sleeping with Mordred's mother.
 Guinevere manages to send a message to Arthur.
 Gawaine dies.

 Arthur then returns to England to stop Mordred.
 On the eve of battle, in a state of semi-consciousness, Arthur remembers Merlyn's lessons.
 To make sure that his legacy lives on, even if he dies in the battle, he explains his ideas to a young serving boy, Tom of Warwick, who is Thomas Malory of Warwickshire.
 He tells the boy that his idea of peace was like a candle in the wind, which he kept alight only with an effort.
 The book ends with Arthur sending Tom away to safety and becoming ready to face the coming battle "with a peaceful heart".
 Arthur acknowledges that he will perhaps come again to try to create another perfect Round Table, and remembers the times he spent with Merlyn.
 (In The Book of Merlyn this is when Merlyn appears and takes Arthur away for a debate on war and humanity.)
 Either Arthur dies in battle, or he is set adrift to Avalon, where his wounds may be healed so that he may rule again.

+Allusions/references in other works

+The Lerner and Loewe musical Camelot is largely based on The Ill-Made Knight and The Candle in the Wind.